daattali/beautiful-jekyll/index.md

 ---
 layout: page
-title: making molehills out of mountains
+title: this is what you changed
 subtitle: learn|do|teach science
 css: "/css/index.css"
 meta-title: "making molehills out of mountains"